christianalfoni/impact/docs/02_The_Primitives.md

 ### Signal

 A signal is just a way to store a state value components can track when they change.
+What makes Impact signals especially powerful is that they also make promises observable and suspendable.
 You will use `observe` with components to register any signal access from any store to the component as it renders.
 This avoids having to manually select and optimise state in components.
-Consume any stores and the component reconciles based on what you access from those stores.
+Consume signals from any store and the component reconciles based on what you access from those stores.

-### Queries and mutations

-Data fetching and mutation primitives that allows you to consume them naturally in your components subscribing to their state, using suspense or consume them directly in your stores.

 ### Emitter